 First, we'll roast/char the tomatoes and corn while we prep the rest of the risotto ingredients.
 Preheat the broiler, then halve the cherry tomatoes (or dice if using a large tomato) and scrape the corn from the cobs.
 Arrange the tomatoes and half of the corn on a small baking sheet, then drizzle it with oil and sprinkle it with salt and pepper.
 Broil the veggies for 7-10 minutes until they're dark but not burnt, then set them aside while you make the risotto.

-As the rice is cooking, I use the back of my knife to scrape any extra bits and juices from the corn cob.
+As the rice is cooking, I use the back of my knife to scrape any extra bits and juices from the corn cob (milking the cob).
 This is completely optional, but adds extra corn flavor to the dish and a sweetness that is wonderfully summery.
+It also makes the risotto a tiny bit more creamy without the addition of cream or milk.

 After about 25 minutes, the liquids should all be stirred into the rice and it should be tender but not mushy.
 Add a few pinches of salt and pepper to enhance the flavor, and stir in the raw corn kernels just to heat them through.
 Stir the rest of the butter into the risotto as well.